-Johan Östling, at the RTF partner RISE Viktoria wants to make ferries visible to the public by including them on Google maps.
+Johan Östling, at the RTF partner RISE Viktoria wants to make ferries visible to the public by including them on Google maps and other local, national and global travel planners.
 As a senior Project manager at RISE he brings along extensive experience from other information sharing projects such as the Sea Traffic Management Validation Project.
 Learn about how the Real Time Ferries idea will overcome the project duration and why placing a hackathon onboard a ferry can be a great and innovative move in spite of the technical challenges of being on a moving ship.
 Meet Johan in “WE are RTF”

 “I want to make ferries visible on Google maps!”